lammps/lammps/doc/src/Howto_lammps_gui.rst

 computing facilities.

 The main benefit of using LAMMPS-GUI is that many basic tasks can be done directly from the GUI without switching to a text console window or using external programs, let alone writing scripts to extract data from the generated output.
-It also integrates well with graphical desktop environments.
+It also integrates well with graphical desktop environments where the `.lmp` filename extension can be registered with LAMMPS-GUI as the executable to launch when double clicking on such files.
+Also, LAMMPS-GUI has support for drag-n-drop, i.e.  an input file can be selected and then moved and dropped on the LAMMPS-GUI executable, and LAMMPS-GUI will launch and read the file into its buffer.

 LAMMPS-GUI thus makes it easier for beginners to get started running simple LAMMPS simulations.
 It is very suitable for tutorials on LAMMPS since you only need to learn how to use a single program for most tasks and thus time can be saved and people can focus on learning LAMMPS.
-It is also designed to keep the barrier low when you decide to switch to a full featured, standalone programming editor and more sophisticated visualization and analysis tools, and run LAMMPS from the command line or a batch script.
+The tutorials at https://lammpstutorials.github.io/ were specifically updated for use with LAMMPS-GUI.

+Another design goal is to keep the barrier low when replacing part of the functionality of LAMMPS-GUI with external tools.

 The following text provides a detailed tour of the features and functionality of LAMMPS-GUI.
 Suggestions for new features and